whiteboardclub/nodejs-rate-limiter/src/strategies/token-bucket/TOKEN-BUCKET-STRATEGY.md

 ## Overview

 The `TokenBucketStrategy` allows you to implement rate-limiting by controlling the number of tokens available for a given key.
-It uses a Redis store to persist token bucket states, making it suitable for distributed systems.
+It uses a compatible storage provider to persist token bucket states, making it suitable for distributed systems.

 ### Features